 Experts were also in charge of the continuous maintenance and further development of the gardens, as is demonstrated by the existence of the Court Garden Administrative Authority, set up in 1804 by the Bavarian State Ministry of Finance and the forerunner of the present garden department, which made it possible to preserve many outstanding gardens from previous eras.

 The Bavarian gardens include well-known parks such as Nymphenburg Park and Schleißheim Court Garden, the English Garden in Munich, the Linderhof Park, the court gardens of Würzburg and Veitshöchheim, the Bayreuth Gardens and many others.
-Every year around 15 million people visit the parks run by the state department.
+Every year around 15 million people visit the parks run by the Bavarian Palace Administration.

 The garden department's responsibilities include maintaining, researching and completing the gardens, as well as communicating to the public their historic significance.
 It also runs the Garden Museum Fantaisie Palace near Bayreuth, Germany's first garden museum.
 Here visitors are given an overview of the history of garden design from the 17th to the 19th centuries.

-Distributed throughout the region the Bavarian Department of State-owned Palaces, Gardens and Lakes has 17 external administrative offices, each with their own personnel.
-These offices are responsible for looking after 25 historic parks and 13 public spaces next to historic buildings, as well as numerous lakeshore areas, in accordance with the instructions of the garden department.
+Distributed throughout the region the Bavarian Administration of Palaces, Gardens and Lakes has 17 external administrative offices, each with their own personnel.
+These offices are responsible for looking after 32 historic parks and 15 green areas next to historic buildings, as well as numerous lakeshore areas, in accordance with the instructions of the garden department.
 The continuity this provides facilitates compliance with the requirement of the Bavarian Preservation Law that the gardens be "maintained in good condition with the requisite expertise and protected".